 • Insurance – Is local flooding a risk and does local council have a flood management plan?
 Will your insurer cover you for flood, and how costly is the premium?
 What kinds of damage are excluded from their policy?
 Would you be covered if there’s a sea surge or extreme flooding?
 Would you be covered for wear and tear damage to your house?

 10. Speak to your financial planner to make sure this is the best allocation of your funds, and that it fits with your holistic wealth management approach.
 Be sure you’ve factored in all costs, including inspection and specialist reports to legal and buyer’s advocate fees, mortgage costs, and insurance protection.

 Most of all, when it comes to buying a luxury home, don’t rush in.
 Gather all the information and do all your research to make sure the outcome is in your best interest and achieves everything you want.

-If you are planning to purchase any home the team at CM Lawyers can help.
+If you are planning on purchasing A Luxury Home or any home for that matter, the team at CM Lawyers can help.
 Our award-winning team can provide you the conveyancing and legal resources you need to ensure that you are making a safe investment in your future.
 Contact us now to discuss how we can help.